ffox77/AntSharesCore/readme.md

 ## Antshares Daemon

+The following instructions can get you building the project on OSX and running it.

+### Install dependencies
 To Run the daemon on OSX, you will need to install LevelDB.
 If you are adventurous, you can build from source.
 Otherwise, there is a package for Homebrew:

 ```